Victoria Hayes MD

-Dr. Hayes serves as a consultant for University Health and Counseling Services and maintains an adjunct faculty position in the Department of Family Medicine at Maine Medical Center.
-Her responsibilities include medical student and resident education, supervising the teen clinic, developing and supporting the adolescent curriculum and serving as the faculty advisor for the Family Medicine Interest Group.
-She also supports a program called SMILEDOC, which involves students of medicine with high school students interested in a medical career through hands-on activities and high-fidelity simulation scenarios.
+Dr. Hayes serves as a consultant for University Health and Counseling Services and maintains a part-time faculty position in the Department of Family Medicine at Maine Medical Center.
+Her responsibilities include medical student and resident education, supervising a teen clinic, developing and supporting the adolescent curriculum and serving as the faculty advisor for the Family Medicine Interest Group.
+She also supports a program called Doc4aDay, which pairs students of medicine with high school students interested in a medical career through hands-on activities and high-fidelity simulation scenarios.
 She is also enrolled in the first Maine Medical Center Teaching Academy (META) Scholars Program.

-Victoria Hayes, MD, is board certified in Family Practice and the subspecialty of adolescent medicine, and has a special interest in women's health and alternative medicine.
+Victoria Hayes, MD, is board certified in Family Medicine and the subspecialty of adolescent medicine